grahamedwards/grahamedwards.github.io/_pages/about.md

   - /about.html
 ---

-~ WEBSITE UNDER CONSTRUCTION.
-PLEASE PARDON INCOMPLETENESS ~ I'll be working on completing this website and bringing it into final form over the course of 2020.
-Thanks for visiting!

----
 Radioactive decay has paced like a metronome in the background of our solar system's 4.5-billion year history.
 Applying principles of isotope geochemistry, I use the natural atomic clocks of radiometric systems to measure the tempos of processes in the early solar system and during Earth's glacial climates.

 ---